-A project proposal is your way to get that great idea approved and running.
-There are different types of project proposals that we cover in our step-by-step guide: How to write a project proposal article.
-Usually, it's self-led and is the beginning of something great. 💥
+A project proposal is a document that establishes a project stating details like goals, objectives, important dates, milestones and requirements needed to start and complete the project.
+There are different types of project proposals that we cover in our step-by-step guide: writing your project proposal article.
+Usually, it's self-led and is the beginning of something great.

 In short, a project proposal—also known as a business proposal—is a way of communicating a business growth idea to leadership and getting the go-ahead to run with that idea.
-A project proposal covers everything from budget to research; team members involved to project deliverables.
+This document covers everything from budget to research; team members involved to project deliverables.
 It's a complete overview of what the project will entail and the desired results.

 Business proposal templates come across departments, and a request for a proposal (RFP) can come from any manager.
 Whether it's an unsolicited proposal or a specific request, a few proposal template examples are: